huebuild/hue_mirror/docs/docs-site/content/administrator/configuration/editor/_index.md

     ## Main flag to override the automatic starting of the DBProxy server.
     enable_dbproxy_server=true

+**Note**
+Hue needs to be compiled with the flag `BUILD_DB_PROXY=true` in order to come with the JDBC connector.

 **Tip**: Testing JDBC Configurations
-Before adding your interpreter’s JDBC configurations to hue.ini, verify that the JDBC driver and connection settings work in a SQL client like SQuirrel SQL.
+Before adding your interpreter's JDBC configurations to hue.ini, verify that the JDBC driver and connection settings work in a SQL client like SQuirrel SQL.

 **Tip**: Prompt for JDBC authentication
 You can leave out the username and password in the JDBC options, and Hue will instead prompt the user for a username and password.
 This allows administrators to provide access to JDBC sources without granting all Hue users the same access.